moritzmock/Artifact-Evaluation-Track---MADE-WIC/README.md

 ## Setup

-With the following commands the evaluation of the replication package needs to be setup.
+With the following commands, the evaluation of the replication package needs to be set up.

 ```
 git@github.com:moritzmock/Artifact-Evaluation-Track---MADE-WIC.git